-How then will Hasankeyf look like in a couple of years?
-How does it look now?
-How did it look thousands of years ago?
-Is it possible to look at Hasankeyf from the point of view of those people who once lived within the caves there?
-What we surely know is that they were not looking at the shadows falling behind the cave, like Plato’s allegory.
-How about us, living thousands of years after those people, which side of the cave are we looking at?
+What does Hasankeyf look like now?
+What will it look like in a couple of years?
+What did it look like before the flooding?
+Can we look at Hasankeyf from the point of view of those who once lived in the caves?
+What we surely know is that they knew that the shadows behind the caves like in Plato’s allegory were the truth.
+What about us who are living so many years after those people, which side of the cave do we believe that shows the truths?

 Workers of Hasankeyf